gramat-lang/specs/SYNTAX.md

 Complex grammar can be constructed easily by using statements.
 An statement tells to the [engine](README.md#engine) how to build the grammar step by step.
 In the [Gramat Language](README.md#gramat-language) all statements end with a semicolon `;`.

-## Symbols
+## Identifiers

-A symbols is a sequence of characters which the engine can use for identifiers and references.
+An identifier is a sequence of characters which the engine can understand.
 Syntax:

 - If the sequence doesn't contain [whitespaces](#whitespaces) or a [special character](#special-characters), it can be written just as it is.
 Examples: